pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 5. Check the generated endpoint name, SQL statements, properties, and parameters of the new endpoint.

-    - Endpoint name: the generated endpoint name is in the `/<selected table name>` format, and the operation type is displayed before the name.
+    - Endpoint name: the generated endpoint name is in the `/<selected table name>` format, and the request method (such as `GET`, `POST`, and `UPDATE`) is displayed before the name.

         - If a batch operation is selected, the endpoint name is the plural format of the table name.
 For example, if the selected table name is `sample-table` and the selected operation is **POST Batch Create**, you can find the generated `POST /sample-tables` endpoint.
-        - If there is already an endpoint with the same operation type and the `/<selected table name>` name, TiDB Cloud will also append `_copy` to the name of the generated endpoint.
+        - If there is already an endpoint with the same request method and the `/<selected table name>` name, TiDB Cloud will also append `_copy` to the name of the generated endpoint.
 For example, `/sample-tables_copy`.

     - SQL statements: TiDB Cloud automatically writes SQL statements for the generated endpoints according to the table columns and your selected endpoint operations.
 You can click the endpoint name to view the SQL statements in the middle area of the page.
     - Endpoint properties: TiDB Cloud automatically configures the endpoint path, request method, and timeout according to your selection.
 You can find the properties in the right pane of the page.